A forecast of the sensitivity of the DALI Experiment to Galactic axion dark matter: Methods

 Intermediate frequency (IF) interferences existing in a downconverted spectrum are expected to occur at approximately the same location in each of the IF spectra.
 After removing compromised spectra, the procedure for eliminating these interferences involves dividing the average spectrum by the estimated spectral baseline, which is obtained by means of a Savitzky-Golay (SG) filter.
 Bins with a power excess or defect equal or greater than an arbitrary threshold are identified as potentially affected by IF interferences and iteratively substituted by random numbers generated according to a Gaussian distribution with the same mean and standard deviation as the normalized average spectrum until no further such bins are found.
 The same procedure is also applied to the three neighboring bins of each instance in each side.
 In addition, the same bin indices where such interferences were identified in the normalized average spectrum are also substituted by randomly generated values in individual spectra in the same manner.

 Radio frequency (RF) interferences are flagged in the individual spectra resulting from the previous procedure as all bins with a deviation exceeding a threshold based on the exclusion sector to be analyzed, and are iteratively substituted by randomly generated numbers until no further instances of such bins remain present.
-Note that such power excesses are extremely unlikely to be caused by an axionic signal or by pure chance if individual bins follow a Gaussian distribution.
 The resulting spectra are then normalized to their individual baselines, which are estimated by means of a SG filter, resulting in a set of processed spectra.
 The bins of the processed spectra will follow a Gaussian distribution with mean $\mu^p = 0$ and standard deviation $\sigma^p = 1 / \sqrt{t \Delta \nu_b}$.

 Even though the bins potentially affected by IF or RF interferences are replaced by random values to eliminate their effect on the outcome of this method, their indices are listed so as to exclude them from the scanned region.